 A draft report prepared by the Secretary to the Validation Panel will be circulated to members for approval, normally within ten days of the visit.
 The final report will be sent, as soon as possible, to the Principal/Director and the appropriate member of the subject-level staff at the collaborative organization and the relevant University Head of School and University Coordinator.

-Otherwise, the Programme Team should submit the following documentation to the Secretary of the CPG, within eight weeks of receiving the report (or a date approved by the CPG):
+Otherwise, the Programme Team should submit the following documentation to the Secretary of the CPG, within four weeks of receiving the report (or a date approved by the CPG):

 - A final version of the programme specification or other documentation incorporating such amendments as are required to meet the validation report conditions.